zacanger/zacanger/README.md

   zacanger -r | jq .links[9].url
 ```

-to do something similar for yourself, just fork it and replace `zacanger.json` with
+To do something similar for yourself, just fork it and replace `zacanger.json` with
 your own content, and change the name in `package.json`.

-using functions from [rainbowify](https://github.com/maxogden/rainbowify) for colors
+Using functions from [rainbowify](https://github.com/maxogden/rainbowify) for colors.